Hydra-Chain/hydragon-core-contracts/README.md

 ## Known discrepancies

 - The epoch increases at the beginning of the last block of an epoch, which results in the following:
-  - If a user changes its stake (or delegation) in the last block of an epoch X, the change will be applied on its voting power (or validator status) at epoch X + 2, because actually he made the balance change in epoch x + 1
+  - If a user changes its stake (or delegation) in the last block of an epoch X, the change will be applied on its voting power (validator uptime if he is new staker) at epoch X + 2, because actually he made the balance change in epoch x + 1

 ## Repo Architecture